aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 ## Custom Tinkerbell action examples

-The following example shows how to add a .deb package (`openssl`) to a Redhat installation:
+The following example shows how to add a .deb package (`openssl`) to a Red Hat Enterprise Linux installation:

 ```yaml
 - environment: